ztz1989/software-switches/ovs-dpdk/README.md

 ## Loopback
 ### Steps:
-1. start OVS and configure the PVP forwarding rules
+1. start OVS and configure the loopback forwarding rules
       * ./ovs-loopback.sh
   2. start an instance of VM and attach it with two virtual interfaces
       * ./loopback.sh